maksim-shlapak/widget-api/interfaces/playeradaptor.playeradaptorapi.md

 ▸ **onReady**(cb: *[PlayerEventCallback](../modules/playeradaptor.md#playereventcallback)*): `void`

 *__description__*: cb should be called when the player is setup and the media metadata is loaded.
-This method must be called as the first event.
+Note: This method MUST be called as the first event.
 If your player does not support this event, simulate it by calling the cb manually.

 **Parameters:**